GlebBeloded/dotfiles/README.md

 # Dotfiles
 This repository is collections of dotfiles I personally use.

+The directory structure any scaffolding for many of my dotfiles were inspired by Luke Smith: https://github.com/LukeSmithxyz/voidrice .
+You should probably check out his dotfiles and his youtube channel.

 Currently I am using Fedora and there is a bootstrap script for Fedora if you want to try out my config.

 The dotfiles and programs here are centered around i3 and vim motions.